For Parents

 What Does Treatment Cost?

-We offer a sliding scale based on income and family size to patients paying out of pocket who are willing to complete a sliding scale application.
-Our sliding scale ranges from $60 to $150 per session based on household income and family size.
-At least one provider at eCounseling Connection is in network with Cigna, Aetna, Blue Cross Blue Shield, Optum, United Healthcare, and United Behavioral Health.
-For families with other insurances networks, if you plan to pay upfront and submit receipts for reimbursement to your insurance company towards your out-of-network benefits, we can provide you with a superbill.
+We offer a sliding scale based on income and family size to patients paying out of pocket who want to complete a sliding scale application.
+Our sliding scale ranges from $70 to $162 per session based on household income and family size.
+Our providers are in network with Cigna, Aetna, Blue Cross Blue Shield, Optum, and United Healthcare PPO plans.
+For families with other insurance networks, if you plan to pay upfront and submit receipts for reimbursement to your insurance company towards your out-of-network benefits, we can provide you with a superbill.
 A superbill is the type of receipt necessary for reimbursement or partial reimbursement from insurance companies.
 Please note, the sliding scale option is not available if you need receipts for your out-of-network insurance company.
+Tennesseans with Tenncare, Bluecare, Wellpoint, Amerigroup, or United Healthcare Community plans may self-refer their child for PCIT therapy using their insurance at Omni with this link: https://theomnifamily.com/outpatient-referral-form/.

 Child in rain puddle